nicolasblanco/my-bnb-memories/README.md

 The goal is to create a simple application which will automatically compile and display useful data and statistics about your personal past trips.

-Currently, MyBnbMemories is developed as a stand-alone application using Electron.
+Currently, MyBnbMemories is developed as a stand-alone application using [Electron](http://electron.atom.io).
+It uses librairies like Request Promise Native to make calls to the private Airbnb API.
-The client-side web application of the Electron app is inside the `vue` folder and is a Vue.js Single Page Application.
+The client-side web application of the Electron app is inside the `vue` folder and is a [Vue.js](https://vuejs.org) Single Page Application.

 It uses Vue Material, Google Maps API, Charts.js and other cool librairies around...

 How does it look like?
 ----------------------